epfl-dlab/aiflows/docs/atomic_flow.md

-# AtomicFlow
+# Atomic Flow

-This guide presents the concept of AtomicFlow and is organized into two sections:
+This guide presents the concept of an AtomicFlow and is organized into two sections:
 1. [Section 1:](#section-1-defining-atomic-flows) Defining Atomic Flows
 2. [Section 2:](##section-2-writing-your-first-atomic-flow) Writing Your First Atomic Flow